Omaha Mavericks baseball: Tal Anderson Field

-Tal Anderson Field is a baseball stadium in Omaha, Nebraska, that seats 1,500 people.
-It broke ground in 2019 and was ready for the Spring of 2021 season.
-The field is named for former UNO baseball standout and long-time donor/supporter Tal Anderson who owned Baxter Auto Group.
-The field will be the first on-campus home for the Omaha baseball team in school history.
-Prior to its construction, the team played at numerous high school and municipal facilities around Omaha.

-The field will provide fixed seating for 1,500 fans as well as berm seating on each baseline for additional fans.
-The field will be a state-of-the art artificial surface to extend the Mavericks' playing season.
-The facility also will include a 34 foot by 25 foot video board in the outfield.
-The raised concourse will serve both Anderson Field and Connie Claussen Field, the home of Omaha softball, with premium seating, a press box, concession areas and restrooms.

-The Nebraska Philanthropic Trust led the fundraising for the Omaha Baseball/Softball Complex which was done entirely through private donations.
-Construction of the facility is being managed by the Tetrad Property Group with Kiewit serving as the lead contractor.
+Tal Anderson Field broke ground in 2019 and was ready in spring 2021.
+The field is named for former UNO baseball standout and long-time donor and supporter Tal Anderson who owned Baxter Auto Group.
+The field is the first on-campus home for the Omaha baseball team; prior to its construction, the team played at numerous high school and municipal facilities around Omaha.
+The field has fixed seating for 1,500 fans as well as berm seating on each baseline for additional fans.
+It features a state-of-the art artificial surface to extend the Mavericks' playing season.
+The facility includes a 34-foot by 25-foot scoreboard and video board in the outfield.
+The raised concourse also serves the adjoining Connie Claussen Field (the home of Omaha softball) with premium seating, a press box, concession areas, and restrooms.
+The Nebraska Philanthropic Trust led the fundraising for the Omaha baseball/softball Complex, which was able to be funded entirely with private donations.
+Construction of the facility was managed by the Tetrad Property Group, with Kiewit Corporation as the lead contractor.

-Head coaches (Division I only)
+Head coaches

 Records taken from the Omaha baseball record book.